solidity-study-group/rami/README.md

-this repo is part of the solidity-study-group
+this repo is part of the solidity-study-group, switch to some branch to find the codebase for the corresponding lesson:)

 reference course: https://github.com/Cyfrin/foundry-full-course-f23

-switch to some branch to find the codebase for the corresponding lesson